 All physical things consist of physical materials.
 P45 consists of (is incorporated in) allows the different Materials to be recorded.
-P45 consists of (is incorporated in) refers here to observed
+P45 consists of (is incorporated in) refers here to observed silver cup 232 (E22) consists of silver (E57)

 Material as opposed to the consumed raw material.